Shampire27/Election_Analysis/README.md

 # Election_Analysis
-Python project with VSC
+Challenge 3 - This project was writtern with Python and Visual Studio Code

+## Overview of Election Audit
+An employee from Colorado Board of Election requestted for completing an election audit of the local congressional election.
+In the audit system, their should be:
-Total number of votes cast
+- Total number of votes cast
-A complete list of candidates who received votes
+- A complete list of candidates who received votes
-Total number of votes each candidate received Percentage of votes each candidate won
+- Total number of votes each candidate received
+- Percentage of votes each candidate won
-The winner of the election based on popular vote
+- The winner of the election based on popular vote With Visual Studio Code, a python file(PyPoll_Challenge.py) was writern for analysing the raw data in the resource(election_results.csv)

-The written analysis has the following:

-Overview of Election Audit

-The purpose of this election analysis audit is well defined.
-(3 pt) Election Audit Results
+## Election Audit Results
+Based on the audit, here are the results:
+1. Total number of Votes cast: 369,711 votes
+2. List of candidates: Total Number of Votes Received (Percentage of the Votes Received)
+      - Charles Casper Stockham: 85,213 (23.0%)
+      - Diana DeGette: 272,892 (73.8%)
+      - Raymon Anthony Doene: 11,606 (3.1%)
+3. Winner of the Election: Diana DeGette

-There is a bulleted list where each election outcome is addressed.
-(7 pt) Election Audit Summary
+## Election Audit Summary

 There is a statement to the election commission that explores how this script can be used for any election, with two examples for modifying the script.
 (4 pt)